MIDFIELDR/midfieldr/docs/reference/post_bacc_terms.md

 Data frame with the following properties:

 - Data frame class is preserved.
+Groups and keys are not preserved.

 - Row order is preserved.
+Rows with `NA` values in any of the required variables are removed.
 Duplicated rows are removed.

 - New columns are added or replace existing columns of the same name (if any).
 Other columns are not modified.
 The following variables are